Ali-Mahmoud98/alx-backend-javascript/0x01-ES6_promise/promise_states.md

   ```

 - **`Promise.allSettled`**:
-  - Waits for all promises to either fulfill or reject.
+  - **Waits for all promises to either fulfill or reject.**
-  - Never short-circuits; always returns an array with the status and value/reason of each promise.
+  - **Never short-circuits**; always returns an array with the status and value/reason of each promise.
   - Useful when you need to know the result of all promises, regardless of whether they succeeded or failed.

   ```javascript